Thesis - Chapter 04 (Basic Metaphysical Issues)

 5. Vague Identity27.

-7. Of these, the first is the most important, and the last two may or may not be the same idea; but, in any case, the Note on Vagueness28 itself, and the Sorites Paradox29 are relevant to them.
+6. Of these, the first is the most important, and the last two may or may not be the same idea; but, in any case, discussion of Vagueness28 itself, and the Sorites Paradox29 are relevant to them.
 It is to be noted that it should only be necessary to disappear down these various rabbit-holes if they become relevant to particular issues in the core of my Thesis.

-9. The question of Kinds36 – and in particular Natural Kinds37 – is important in considering whether Person is a natural kind concept: that is, are persons as such naturally occurring or inventions of our conceptual schemes.
-What are Natural Kinds?
+8. The question of Kinds36 – and in particular Natural Kinds37 – is important in considering whether Person is a natural kind concept: that is, are persons as such naturally occurring or inventions of our conceptual schemes.
+Just what are Natural Kinds?
 Universals38?
-We will also need to consider whether and how a change of kind – Metamorphosis39 – makes sense, and whether it might be possible tor such as we.
+We will also need to consider whether and how a change of kind – Metamorphosis39 – makes sense, and whether it might be a possible transformation for beings such as we are.

-10. Finally in this connection – of ontology – we might consider Artifacts40, especially as they feature in discussions of Constitution and also in various Thought Experiments.
+9. Finally in connection with ontology we might consider Artifacts40, especially as they feature in discussions of Constitution and also in various Thought Experiments.
 They also provide examples of Scattered Objects41, though consideration of whether disassembled bicycles are better described as Intermittent Objects will be left until the next Chapter.

-15. Finally, I must include somewhere a few comments on Explanation51.
+14. Finally, I must include somewhere a few comments on Explanation51.
 This Thesis is an exercise in “inference to the best explanation” of the facts of, together with our intuitions about, the identity and persistence of persons.
-We also need to consider how Probable52 these various explanatory schema might be.
+We also need to consider how Probable52 these various explanatory schemas might be.

 Note Hierarchy